buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.5.00 =
+* New Feature! - TutorLMS settings added to BuddyBoss integration page for adding courses to groups and choosing course activity posts into group feeds depending in user interactions

 = 2.4.90 =
 * Enhancement: Core - Priority profile slug performance optimized
 * Bug: Activity - Link previews disappeared after editing the activity in the backend activity page